Infection in the Nose, Throat, and Airways (Upper Respiratory Infection) in Infants: What to Know

 Relieving symptoms

-- Use over-the-counter or homemade saline nasal drops, which are made of salt and water, to help relieve congestion.
-Put 1 drop in each nostril as often as needed.
+- Use saline nose drops (nasal drops) to help relieve a stuffy nose.
+Put one drop in each nostril as needed.

 -

-Use a bulb syringe to suction mucus out of your baby's nose periodically.
-Do this after putting saline nose drops in the nose.
-Put a saline drop into one nostril, wait for 1 minute, and then suction the nose.
+Use a bulb syringe to suction mucus out of your baby's nose.
+Do this after putting in nose drops.
+Put a drop into one nostril, wait for 1 minute, and then suction the nose.
 Then do the same for the other nostril.

 -

 Use a cool-mist humidifier to add moisture to the air.
-This can help your baby breathe more easily.
+This can help your baby breathe easier.

 General instructions